AbduEhab/Karbon-RayTracer/README.md

 # Overview

-This is a Ray-Tracer which is extremly similar to the one I wrote in Java.
-Just wanted to make sure I can re-write any java code into cpp.
-I'll keep working on this project for a while.
+This Raytracer is built to demonstrate the renderer built in the "Ray Tracing in One Weekend" book series.
+This is a Ray-Tracer built on the same architecture used in my [Coal-RayTracer](https://github.com/AbduEhab/Coal-RayTracer).

 Fully supports Windows (full UI and stuff) - NOW SUPPORTS GCC (tested on windows only).
 Linux works in `Legacy mode` which would output the rendered image onto the terminal, macOS was not tested.